dnapi/42_fdf/README.md

 ## Overview

 FdF is a graphical project assigned to students at School 42.
-The project's objective is to create a simple 3D wireframe renderer from scratch using the MiniLibX or MLX42 library, which provides minimalistic graphics capabilities.
+The project's objective is to create a simple 3D wireframe renderer from scratch using the MLX42 library, which provides minimalistic graphics capabilities.
 FdF stands for "Fil de Fer," which means wireframe in French.

 ## Requirements

 - The program should read a map file containing coordinates that define points in space.
 - It should render a wireframe representation of these points, connecting them to form lines.
-- The wireframe should be displayed in a window with basic controls for navigation and zooming.
+- The wireframe should be displayed in a window with basic controls for translation, rotation and zooming.
-- Perspective should be taken into account for the rendering.

 ## Features

 1. **Map Parsing**: Read the map file containing the coordinates and parse it to obtain the necessary data for rendering.
 2. **Graphics Rendering**: Utilize the MiniLibX library to create a graphical window and render the wireframe.
 3. **Line Drawing**: Implement algorithms for drawing lines between points to create the wireframe representation.
-4. **Navigation Controls**: Allow users to navigate through the 3D space using keyboard or mouse controls.
+4. **Navigation Controls**: Allow users to navigate through the 3D space using keyboard.
 5. **Perspective Projection**: Implement perspective projection to give depth to the wireframe representation.

 ## Technologies Used